 As I mentioned, there weren’t any of the resources available back then to spark creativity like there are now.
 I’m blessed to have a very crafty mother who went down to the tiniest detail to set the perfect scene.
 A few of the key components she never missed were:

 - Green or gold confetti/glitter to mark the trail that the leprechaun took while maneuvering our set-up

-- A note from Sir Shamrock (or whatever we named him) that explained how impressed he was with our trap and detailed why he decided to leave us some “consolation prizes” for our efforts
+- A note from Sir Shamrock (or whatever we named him) that explained how impressed he was with our trap.
+He detailed why he decided to leave us some “consolation prizes” for our efforts.

 - Some clever rearranging of the surroundings (i.e., often it would appear our G.I.
 Joe or Beanie Babies were roped into helping him escape)

 - Prizes such as gold chocolate coins, green nail polish, shamrock accessories, etc.

 Granted, my mom definitely went “extra” by spray-painting rocks gold, leaving them on the scene (and in the school sandbox for other kids to discover) and somehow acquiring tiny shoes to leave green footprints.
 However, what truly made those March mornings magical came from the love she put into those simple items listed above and the experience of us marveling as a family how the little leprechaun managed to escape!

 I hope this piece assured you that making a leprechaun trap doesn’t have to be costly in time or money.
 It’s simply an activity to use your own devices to create a plan and find joy when it doesn’t pan out exactly as expected.